-Those pre-existing arrangements are helpful in that they impose on the employee the obligation to sell his shares on his departure.
-But if it's the company, and not the other shareholders, buying them, the conditions and procedures mentioned above need to be addressed.
+Those pre-existing arrangements are helpful in that they have imposed on the employee the obligation to sell his shares on his departure.
+But the company still needs to address the conditions and procedures mentioned above.
 For example, has the company sufficient distributable profits, and cash, to pay for the shares?
 Has the company obtained shareholder authorisation and is that authorisation still valid?